hughperkins/kgsgo-dataset-preprocessor/README.md

   * plane 6: location would be an illegal simple-ko
   * plane 7: always 1 (represents the valid area of the board, since we might be zero-padding the images during CNN training)

+#Related projects

+I'm building a convolutional network library in OpenCL, aiming to train this, at [ClConvolve](https://github.com/hughperkins/ClConvolve)